 How to Find Forgiveness Without an Apology

-Sometimes the ghosts of our forgiven return.
-When you think you’ve let it all go and forgiven somebody for things they said and/or did, it’s possible for feelings of anger, resentment and frustration to resurface.
+Just when you think you’ve let it all go and forgiven someone for things they said and/or did, it’s possible for feelings of anger, resentment, and frustration to resurface.

 I had this happen recently.
-Someone from my past showed up to tell me how much they appreciated me for what I brought to their life.
-When they left, I felt angry and resentful that they could talk about appreciation without acknowledging how much they hurt me.
-I knew I had come to a place of forgiveness at one time, but I felt in that moment as raw as ever.
+Someone from my past who hurt me a great deal showed up at my house to tell me how much they “appreciated” me for what I brought to their life.
+When they left, I felt angry and resentful that they could talk about appreciation without acknowledging how much pain they caused.
+It was if they could just gloss over the hurt with fancy words.
+I knew I had come to a place of forgiveness at one time, but at that moment I felt as raw as ever.
 Why did I need an apology now?
 Why after ten years, did it’s absence make me mad.

 When I cooled down enough to want freedom more than retribution,

 I began to ask an important question: what would the apology mean to me?
-I’d never brought that question into the picture before, but it seemed important now.
+I’d never considered that question before, but it seemed important now.
 Why did I feel that I needed the apology?
-What would his saying “sorry” prove to me now?
+What would the words “I’m sorry” prove anyway?
 And then it hit me…Justification.

 Generally, the “apology” is what the ego wants/needs to continue feeling affirmed in a situation.
-The apology, as much as we might feel we need it, is really a way to keep the experience alive.
-It’s how the ego intends to prove that the other person was Wrong all along, and you were Right…still.
+Holding out for an apology, as much as we might feel we need it, is really just a way to keep the experience alive.
+It’s how the ego intends to prove that the other person was Wrong all along, and you are Right…still.

-Sometimes when we practice forgiveness, we maintain judgments that linger, even when we have forgiven.
+Sometimes when we practice forgiveness, we want to hold onto our judgments.
 Revisiting old wounds doesn’t mean that we haven’t really forgiven a person or circumstances, it just means that we’re human and our egos can flare up and remind us how pissed off we once were.

 But if we examine our need for an apology closely,

 beyond forgiveness and the idea of “right” and “wrong” is a better place called acceptance.
 Wanting an apology is, in a sense, wanting the past to be different, and it can’t be.
 Acceptance doesn’t need anything to be fixed and therefore doesn’t need to have justice.
 Acceptance takes things as they are.
-It allows you to say, “I am okay even with the hurt.
-I can release the other person to have their own experience of awareness, healing and revelation according to their own timeline.”
+It allows you to recognize that you’re okay, even with the hurt.
+You can release the other person to have their own experience of awareness, healing, and revelation according to their own timeline.

-Sometimes lingering hurt also identifies low self-esteem…as if we deserved to be hurt.
+Sometimes lingering hurt also signals low self-esteem…as if we deserved to be hurt.
 Although we think an apology would help, we actually need to heal our disempowering beliefs on our own.
-With true acceptance, if you assume responsibility to understand yourself, you don’t need the other person to understand you.”
+With true acceptance, if you assume responsibility to understand yourself, you don’t need the other person to understand you.